Windows 2000: Support lifecycle

-Windows 2000 and Windows 2000 Server were superseded by newer Microsoft operating systems: Windows 2000 Server products by Windows Server 2003, and Windows 2000 Professional by Windows XP Professional.
+Windows 2000 Professional and Windows 2000 Server were superseded by newer Microsoft operating systems: Windows XP Professional and Windows Server 2003 respectively.

+While users of Windows 2000 Professional and Server were eligible to purchase the upgrade license for Windows Vista Business or Windows Server 2008, neither of these operating systems can directly perform an upgrade installation from Windows 2000; a clean installation must be performed instead or a two-step upgrade through XP/2003.
+Microsoft has dropped the upgrade path from Windows 2000 (and earlier) to Windows 7.
+Users of Windows 2000 must buy a full Windows 7 license.

 The Windows 2000 family of operating systems moved from mainstream support to the extended support phase on June 30, 2005.
 Microsoft says that this marks the progression of Windows 2000 through the Windows lifecycle policy.
 Under mainstream support, Microsoft freely provides design changes if any, service packs and non-security related updates in addition to security updates, whereas in extended support, service packs are not provided and non-security updates require contacting the support personnel by e-mail or phone.
 Under the extended support phase, Microsoft continued to provide critical security updates every month for all components of Windows 2000 (including Internet Explorer 5.0 SP4) and paid per-incident support for technical issues.
-Because of Windows 2000's age, updated versions of components such as Windows Media Player 11 and Internet Explorer 7 have not been released for it.
-In the case of Internet Explorer, Microsoft said in 2005 that, "some of the security work in IE 7 relies on operating system functionality in XP SP2 that is non-trivial to port back to Windows 2000." (though ironically, support for both Windows 2000 and Windows XP SP2 ended on July 13, 2010).

-While users of Windows 2000 Professional and Server were eligible to purchase the upgrade license for Windows Vista Business or Windows Server 2008, neither of these operating systems can directly perform an upgrade installation from Windows 2000; a clean installation must be performed instead or a two-step upgrade through XP/2003.
-Microsoft has dropped the upgrade path from Windows 2000 (and earlier) to Windows 7.
-Users of Windows 2000 must buy a full Windows 7 license.